 These specify the colors for the ISO 6429 extension.
-The defaults are, respectively, black, red3, green3, yellow3, DodgerBlue1, magenta3, cyan3, and gray90.
+The defaults are, respectively, black, red3, green3, yellow3, a customizable dark blue, magenta3, cyan3, and gray90.
 The default shades of color are chosen to allow the colors 8-15 to be used as brighter versions.